mzwoelfer/matrix-poc/README.md

 Synapse :8008
 ```

-Synapse itself does not terminate TLS.
+Synapse does not terminate TLS.
 Its HTTP listener is only reachable from the container network.

+Intentional:
-This is intentional: Caddy handles the public TLS connection while Synapse receives the forwarded request internally.
+- Caddy handles the public TLS connection while
+- Synapse receives the forwarded request internally.

 ## Container ports